CrawFly/ROIvert/readme.md

 &nbsp;&nbsp;

 ## When: Release roadmap
-The primary goals for the initial release (over the prototype) were to build in a charting system to release ROIVert from dependencies on charts licensed under GPL.
-A list of other major changes in ROIVert over the prototype version can be found here [roivert.net](http://roivert.net/releasenotes.html)
+A list of other major changes in ROIVert over the prototype version can be found at http://roivert.net/releasenotes.html

-Our next major targets are: A MacOS build, motion correction for stabalization of the microscopy field.
+Next major feature targets are:
+ - internal: Test framework.
+ - external: Image stabalization, chart aspect ratio.

 &nbsp;&nbsp;

 ## How: How to get Involved
 ROIVert needs you!
 ROIVert was written using the one-guy-in-his-spare-time model.
 We're open to help in all ways, but currently seeking some specific expertise.
 If you can help please contact us at [repo name]@[repo name].net

-- **MacOs Build/Deploy**: ROIVert needs a MacOS Build.
-A release on Mac is currently our top priority but the authors have no experience with this.
-A successful linux build was achieved in September 2021 using wsl2 (but no attempts were made to package and release).
-We think we have all our 'ducks in a row' (modulo a mac to build on and a developer account).
-- **Build System**: As ROIVert moves to multiplatform, we need to work on an automated build system.
-We've done some protoyping around thsi but could use CMake/QMake/prebuild expertise.
-- **Image Processing**: ROIVert is targeting image stablization as the primary feature for the next release.
-OpenCV likely has all the tooling needed, but some expertise will be required for identifying good approaches, parameters, and UI.
+- **Image Processing**: Image stablization and automatic blob detection are the next big target features for ROIVert.
+Help is needed at all levels (algorithm, ui design, etc.).
-- **Documentation**: We made some quick little tutorials with the 1.0 beta release, but we'd like to do better.
-We had some trouble setting up a wiki on the ROIVert site.
-ROIVert needs content creators who can help teach how to be effective using ROIVert.
+- **Documentation**: ROIVert needs content creators who can help teach how to be an effective user.
- - **Test**: ROIVert was built without tests.
-The initial prototype was built long before ROIVert was expected to be so broad as a project, and the first release was a bit rushed.
-Incorporation of a test framework will be essential to ROIVert's ability to grow.
- - **Architecture**: ROIVert has some weak spots in its architecture, refactoring will be essential to ROIVert's ability to grow.
-We need some C++ and Qt expertise for this, particularly some folks who are willing to invest time in discussion.
+ - **Test**: ROIVert's test are under development.
  - **Site**: The [roivert.net](http://www.roivert.net) site needs some actual design! (and some html skills).
  - **Translation**: We'd like to internationalize ROIVert and provide translation of ROIVert's messages.
 To do this, we need some multi-lingual folks!
- - **$$$$**: ROIVert doesn't need money for profit, but we could use a few things that cost money: apple developer account, a better web host (we use the bottom-of-the-barrel), code signing for Microsoft.
+ - **Code Signing**: ROIVert now can be distributed on macOS (release coming soon), but work is needed to sign ROIVert for Windows.

 &nbsp;&nbsp;